 - The immune system is the brass section.

-- Metabolic systems?
-Strings and percussion.
+- Metabolic systems are strings and percussion.

 The Promise and Uncertainty of Exosome Preparations